Controlling Chaotic Maps using Next-Generation Reservoir Computing: Discussion

 In this work, we demonstrate the effectiveness of the NG-RC for controlling the H\'{e}non map when using it in the formalism developed by Sarangapani.\cite{Sarangapani2006} Our results demonstrate several key advantages when compared to other ML-based control methods.

 We highlight that the NG-RC-based controller requires significantly fewer training points when compared to other ML approaches.
-The NG-RC is able to learn the dynamics of the H\'{e}non map with as few as 10 data points even with injected noise, while other previously reported methods require 100$\times$ more training data to perform similar control tasks.\cite{Gokce2013,Garcia2022} Additionally, the RMSE during prediction is approximately equal to the noise level, which, for the $\sigma_{d} = 10^{-5}$ case, is 1,000$\times$ smaller than the RMSE seen in other studies without noise.\cite{Leite2021}
+The NG-RC is able to learn the dynamics of the H\'{e}non map with as few as ten data points even with injected noise, while other previously reported methods require 100$\times$ more training data to perform similar control tasks.\cite{Gokce2013,Garcia2022} Additionally, the RMSE during prediction is approximately equal to the noise level, which, for the $\sigma_{d} = 10^{-5}$ case, is 1000$\times$ smaller than the RMSE seen in other studies without noise.\cite{Leite2021}

 We demonstrate that the NG-RC-based controller excels at three challenging control tasks.
 High gain allows the system to reach the desired state in a single iteration, while low gain allows for a tunable rate of convergence.
-This is in contrast to other methods that require over ten iterations to stabilize to the desired state for similar tasks.\cite{Senkerik2011,Leite2021} Matousek\cite{Matousek2021} shows similar convergence times for the 4-period orbit task using a technique known as genetic programming, but their best solution uses delayed points and polynomials in the feature vector up to 6$^{th}$ order, which we do not require.
+This is in contrast to other methods that require over ten iterations to stabilize to the desired state for similar tasks.\cite{Senkerik2011,Leite2021} Matousek \textit{et al.}\cite{Matousek2021} show similar convergence times for the four-period orbit task using a technique known as genetic programming, but their best solution uses delayed points and polynomials in the feature vector up to the sixth order, which we do not require.

 We demonstrate that the NG-RC-based controller is robust to noise and modeling errors, showing that it can control the system to a desired state with an error close to the noise level.
 Real-world systems are often subject to unpredictable disturbances, and our model showcased its ability to handle such challenges.
 These qualities are necessary for reliability and performance in practical applications.